finerace/Artists-Simulator/README.md

 > The slight increase in orchestration code is a justified price for a reliable, scalable, and professional architecture built with SOLID principles in mind. 💪
 >
 > ## 5. 🤔 Compromises and Growth Points
-> **Single Responsibility Principle (SRP)**: In the final version, `ShopPresenter` still combines multiple roles (orchestration, navigation management).
+> * **Single Responsibility Principle (SRP)**: In the final version, `ShopPresenter` still combines multiple roles (orchestration, navigation management).
 This was a conscious compromise to avoid over-complicating the architecture and causing a "class explosion."
 In the future, if more complex logic is added, this class could be further decomposed.
 >
+> * During the process, I found that the Presenters still turned out to be quite large, containing unnecessary logic for preparing data for the View.
+Looking back at this problem in retrospect, I realize that the MVVM pattern would have been a better fit here.
+It would have allowed the UI to react to clean data without any extra complexities or merging with business logic.
+With that approach, it would have been much easier to separate the UI's business logic and, most importantly, completely decouple it from the presentation.
+It would have been a cleaner, and therefore, a more correct approach.
+>
-> **Tests**: The architecture is primed for unit testing, but the tests themselves have not yet been written.
+> * **Tests**: The architecture is primed for unit testing, but the tests themselves have not yet been written.
 This is the next growth point for improving the system's reliability.
 >
 > </details>